Key takeaways:

 2. Commercial plumber

-A commercial plumber works in large commercial settings like office buildings, schools A commercial plumber works in large commercial settings like office buildings, schools/colleges, and hospitals.
-They have experience working with a large number of pipes and outlets and understand the complexities involved in larger plumbing systems.
+A commercial plumber works in large commercial settings like office buildings, schools, and hospitals.
+They have experience working with a large number of pipes and outlets, and they understand the complexities involved in larger plumbing systems.

 Because commercial plumbers can secure higher-paying contracts per client, their earning potential can be slightly higher.
-Glassdoor reveals that the national average is anywhere from USD $76,000-124,000 annually.
+Glassdoor reveals that the national average is anywhere from $76,000 to $124,000 annually.

 A commercial plumber’s list of plumbing services can include: